zowe/docs-site/docs/user-guide/mvd-configuration.md

 ## Environment variables

 In Zowe V1, environment variables were originally specified in `instance.env`.
-In V2, while most variables can be customized in corresponding component sections of `zowe.yaml`, additional enviornment variables can be specified in `zowe.environments` section.
+In V2, while most variables can be customized in corresponding component sections of `zowe.yaml`, additional environment variables can be specified in `zowe.environments` section.

 ## Network configuration